Emma Ingilby: Ripley Castle

 Lady Ingilby co-owns and co-manages Ripley Castle, a 14th-century estate, with her husband.
-The castle, the Ingilby family home for over seven-hundred years, is in Ripley, North Yorkshire, near Harrogate.
-Shortly after they married, she and Sir Thomas decided to commercialize Ripley.
+The castle, the Ingilby family home for over 700 years, is in Ripley, North Yorkshire, near Harrogate.
+Shortly after they married, she and Sir Thomas decided to commercialise Ripley.
 The Harrogate Convention Centre had been built a few years before, and the Ingilbys opened up the castle for dinners and teas, and turned some of the estate's stables and outbuildings into shops, in order to pull in tourism from the convention centre.
+Ingilby manages the castle while her husband focuses on the property.
+They travel broadly to promote the castle, including locations as far as Australia.
 They gave commercial leases to an art gallery, a pub, cafés, a gin-tasting room, a small clothing boutique, and a florist in Ripley.
 Lady Ingilby originally cooked the meals for formal dinners and events at the castle, for sometimes up to a hundred guests.
 She once hosted Sophie, Countess of Wessex at the castle.
 She hosts weddings and other formal events at the castle, and opened a 25-room hotel, called the Boar's Head, in one of the estate's listed buildings.
+As part of her work, she has served as bartender or waitstaff.
 She also opened up the east wing of the castle as a conference and banqueting facility.
-When she began managing the estate, she employed seventeen staff personnel and, by the 2000s, employed over one-hundred and twenty.
+When she began managing the estate, she employed 17 staff personnel and, by the 2000s, employed over 120 turning over 2 million pounds a year.